jocovass/netflix-frontend-replica/docs/README.md

 - HTML
 - SASS
 - JS
-- WEBPACK - and many packeges for automation and optimization.
+- WEBPACK - and packeges for automation and optimization.